Open to GBT Observers and Scientific Community

 We recommend that workshop attendees traveling by air fly into Washington Dulles International Airport (IAD) or Charlottesville-Albemarle Regional Airport (CHO).
 Shuttle services is available to and from both airports for an additional fee (shuttle service is not covered in the workshop fee).
 The exact cost of the shuttle service will depend on the number of riders that we can place in the same shuttle.
 Details will be arranged closer to the date of the workshop.

 Attendees will stay in the observatory residence hall.
 Meals will be provided on-site.
+The cost of all lodging and meals is included in the workshop fee.

 Radio Frequency Interference and the National Radio Quiet Zone